ermiller24/executive_layer/README.md

-# Executive Interrupting Rectifier (EIR)
+# Executive Layer (ExL)

-The Executive Interrupting Rectifier (EIR) is an operability layer that lives on top of an arbitrary LLM.
+The Executive Layer (ExL) is an operability layer that lives on top of an arbitrary LLM.
 It provides executive thinking, course correction, contextual knowledge, and advanced planning and reasoning capabilities, while acting as a drop-in replacement for any LLM model by implementing an OpenAI-compatible API.

 ## Architecture

-EIR operates by running two LLM instances simultaneously:
+ExL operates by running two LLM instances simultaneously:

 1. **Speaker Layer**: The forward-facing model that the user interacts with, providing chat, tool calls, etc.
 2. **Executive Layer**: Provides support for the speaker, monitoring its output and providing corrections or additional information as needed.